a-mhamdi/devops-starter-pack/git.md

 > [!IMPORTANT]
 >
-> It is **important** to set your identity at first.
-To do so, you need to use the following commands:
+> You need to set your identity at first:
 > ```bash
 > git config --global user.name "Your Name"
 > git config --global user.email "your.email@example.com"